Students receive discounted conference registration and are welcome to apply to one or more of the four following opportunities:

-1. You may submit an abstract to the general conference following the instructions for paper and poster submissions.
+1. The general conference, following the instructions for paper, poster, and panel submissions.

-· Applicants must submit a statement of endorsement from a faculty member at their institution.
-(The endorsement form is online and available on the TPRC website).
+Applicants must submit a statement of endorsement from a faculty member at their institution.

 • Clear articulation of the proposed research topic.